joseamadorg/mercado-shops-/README.txt

 * Added payment ID in order custom fields information;
 * Removed some unused files/code;
 * Redesign of the logic of preferences when creating cart, separating items;
-* Proper information of shipment cost
+* Proper information of shipment cost.

 = v1.0.2 (23/03/2016) =
-* IPN URL wasn’t triggered when topic=payment
+* IPN URL wasn’t triggered when topic=payment.

 = v1.0.3 (23/03/2016) =
-* Improving algorithm when processing IPN
+* Improving algorithm when processing IPN.

 = v1.0.4 (15/04/2016) =
-* Added a link to module settings page in plugin page
+* Added a link to module settings page in plugin page;
-* Several bug fixes
+* Several bug fixes;
-* Fixed status change when processing with two cards
+* Fixed status change when processing with two cards.

+= v1.0.5 (29/04/2016) =
+* Removal of extra shipment setup in checkout view;
+* Translation to es_ES;
+* Some bug fixes and code improvements.

 == Upgrade Notice ==

 Please refer to our github repo.

-== Installation ==
+== Configuration ==

 1. Go to **WooCommerce > Configuration > Checkout Tab > Mercado Pago**. <br />
 Fist of all, you need to configure your client credentials.
 To make it, fill your **Client_id**, **Client_secret** in Mercado Pago Credentials section.